ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 <img width="403" height="186" alt="image" src="https://github.com/user-attachments/assets/5060d78c-6397-48a4-8ef5-8c81f86afd9b" />

-Figure 6: Simple simulation Circuit
+Figure 6: Simple Simulation Circuit

-> - Step 1: Select and drop a battery (9V), a resistor, an electric switch (slideswitch) and a LED.
+> - Step 1: Select and drop a battery (9V), a resistor, an electric switch (slideswitch) and an LED.
 > - Step 2: Connect the components as shown in the above figure.
 > - Step 3: Click the “Start Simulation” button and then click on the switch to see the result.
 > - Step 4: Change the resistor's resistance to see if it affects the LED's intensity.